 What’s the difference between CBD isolate and full-spectrum CBD?

-Full-spectrum CBD oil contains CBD as well as the full spectrum of over 140 other cannabinoids and terpenes.
-These come in the naturally occurring ratios of the original plant.
+Full-spectrum best CBD cream contains CBD as well as the full spectrum of over 140 other cannabinoids and terpenes.
+These come in the naturally occurring ratios of the original plant, and works great for humans or pets, since you can get best cbd oil for dogs in different places online.

 Although full-spectrum CBD oil is required by law to contain THC levels of 0.3% THC or less, it could still trigger a positive result in a blood or urine drug test.